Paul G. Allen School of Computer Science and Engineering

-The Paul G. Allen School of Computer Science and Engineering (commonly abbreviated as the Allen School) is a department-level school within the College of Engineering at the University of Washington in Seattle.
+The Paul G. Allen School of Computer Science and Engineering (abbreviated as the Allen School) is a department-level school within the College of Engineering at the University of Washington in Seattle.

 The school is housed in two adjacent buildings: the Bill & Melinda Gates and Paul G. Allen Centers for Computer Science and Engineering.
 It offers undergraduate and graduate degree programs.
 Originally known as the Department of Computer Science and Engineering, it was renamed the Paul G. Allen School of Computer Science and Engineering following a $50 million endowment from Paul Allen and Microsoft in 2017.

 History

 The Computer Science Group was created in March 1967 as a graduate program under the Graduate School.
 In 1973, the Department of Computer Science was established as an inter-college unit between the College of Arts and Sciences and the College of Engineering.
 An undergraduate major started accepting students in the 1975–76 academic year.
 In 1989, the department became a unit of the College of Engineering and the Computer Engineering degree program was added.
 The professional master's program, which features evening courses, debuted in 1996.
 The five year combined BS/MS program started in 2008.

 On March 9, 2017, CSE's 50th anniversary, the UW Board of Regents voted to elevate the CSE department to a school, naming it after Microsoft co-founder Paul Allen with a $50 million endowment from Allen and Microsoft.

 As of 2023, the Allen School employs an equivalent of 92 full-time employees across tenure-track, teaching-track, and research professors.
 Turing Award laureate Richard M. Karp was on the faculty from 1995 to 1999.
 Over 650 PhD students have graduated from the school.